JerryCBH/159261-project/app/HookshotHeroes/README.md

 - Quest characters follows closet players in quest, can jump with hook-shot, tracks a score.
 - Consumable items like coins / vegetable cabbages / bombs are generated randomly.
 Improvements can be made such that they spawn on walkable area only.
 They could spawn inside walls and become inaccessible.

 ---
+## How to play
+Player One: Use 'W', 'S', 'D' and 'A' to move Lidia around the dungeon.
+Use 'X' to fire the 'hookshot'

+Player Two: Use the arrow keys to move Shura around the dungeon Use '.' to fire the 'hookshot'

+The hookshot can be used to:
+- jump over the lava
+- to collect items
+- destroy bombs
+- attack enemies

+Be careful though, as the hookshot only has a limited range.

+Collect coins to increase your score.
+Open treasurers to boost your score and health.
+Collect plant baskets for extra lives.
+Collision with bombs, results in a loss of life.
+Landing in the lava, results in a loss of life.

+### Single Player Mode:

+Navigate the dungeons solo, collecting as many coins and treasure, as quickly as you can to complete the game with the best score.

+### Double Player Mode:

+You and a friend will compete against each other to see who can get the highest score.
+Pick between collecting coins or opening chests or getting to the exit the fastest.
+The first player to the exit will end the level for both players.
+Level knowledge, speed and tactics, will help you secure the win.

+### Quest Mode:

+Help Avalon escape the Dungeon.
+This can be played either in Single or Double player.
+Avalon will follow you and your friend.
+Watch over and guide her through the dungeons.

+### Game Options:

+- Change from Single Player Mode to Double Player Mode
+- Enable / Disable music

+---
 ## Group Member's Contributions